 A RaspberryPi 3 with a 64gb micro sd card running Raspbian is what i had and thought I should just install RetroPie on top and that turned out to be many hours of frustration with an older version of Raspbian that wasn't compatible with RetroPie.
 Long story short, go get a pre-made image of RetroPie and use it.
 The only exception is if you don't want to wipe out something already on your Pi, but be ready to be technical and dig into problems if you go that route.

 Where to get them is a bit of a dark hole you'll need to travel down.
 There are plenty of ROM packs that are available for free and the creators enjoy sharing and appreciate you playing their games.
 Most ROMS that people look for are not the ones that the creators want you to download such as PacMan.
 They are the games created by gaming companies that want you to buy the gaming consoles.
 I'll let you guess what they think about you downloading ROMS of their best games.

 Having said that go to google on your computer and look for the console of choice and the game you want.
 It won't take long for you to find what you are looking for.

-Once you do you'll need to download the ROM (it's usually a single file) and you'll need to get that file onto your RetroPie.
+Once you do you'll need to download the ROM image (it's usually a single file) and you'll need to get that file onto your RetroPie.
 If you are a technical person the easiest way is to sftp it to the RaspberryPi.
-If not, you'll want to load it onto the microsd card on the pi or use a jump drive.
+If not, you'll want to load it onto the sd or microsd card on the pi or use a jump drive.

 I set everything up and used a TV in my living room to test it all out.
 Eventually I would need to find a dedicated TV for the arcade.
 There are a few problems when it comes to selecting the monitor to use.
 These old games are displayed in 4:3 format (think old box TVs) and almost every modern TV is in 16:9 format (widescreen).